sreemannarayanac/Data-Structures-CSEN2001/trees/README.md

 ```

 ```
+***
-## Binary Search Tree
+# Binary Search Tree
-### What is a Binary Search Tree(BST)
+## What is a Binary Search Tree(BST)
 It is a binary tree which follows folowing conditions:
+1. Duplicate elements should not be inserted in a BST.
-1. The left child of a node contains a value less than its parent node's value.
+2. The left child of a node contains a value less than its parent node's value.
-2. The right child of a node contains a value greater than its parent node's value.
+3. The right child of a node contains a value greater than its parent node's value.
-3. The left and right subtrees of a node are also binary search trees.
+4. The left and right subtrees of a node are also binary search trees.
 Here is an example of a binary serch tree:
 ```
       5